-- In order to account for programs that prepare students for careers in which earnings do not reflect the value of their high-demand, highly-skilled work, ensure that required or suggested metrics on program or institutional quality, such as debt-to-income ratios or other employment and earnings metrics, consider both costs to students and post-college labor market outcomes. - Ensure that provisions related to accreditation and accrediting bodies respect the distinct purposes of accrediting agencies (regional, national, and programmatic); focus on student learning; and support the academic quality of higher education institutions, as well the infrastructure needed to support that quality.
+- In order to account for programs that prepare students for careers in which earnings do not reflect the value of • their high-demand, highly-skilled work, ensure that required or suggested metrics on program or institutional quality, such as debt-to-income ratios or other employment and earnings metrics, consider both costs to students and post-college labor market outcomes. - Ensure that provisions related to accreditation and accrediting bodies respect the distinct purposes of • accrediting agencies (regional, national, and programmatic); focus on student learning; and support the academic quality of higher education institutions, as well the infrastructure needed to support that quality.

 To care about the children in our country is to care about the adults who love, support, and educate them.
-As you continue your work on the reauthorization of HEA, we urge you to maximize this opportunity to strengthen early childhood education and its workforce across all settings, as it provides critically important benefits to children, families, and our nation's economy.
-We look forward to working with you as you craft a reauthorization bill, and we stand ready to provide any information you might need.
+A reauthorization of the Higher Education Act is an opportunity to strengthen early childhood education and its workforce, which provides critically important benefits to children, families, and our nation's economy.